roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  "Give it to me.
 Give me that hot cum."

  She pushes down hard and gives him one hard squeeze.
 His cock flares out and he shoots his last few drops of cum in her.
 She cries out and cums with him.
-Report_Story #2